 MarTech Stack: Microsoft

-The globally-known company, Microsoft, showed their tech stacks examples in 2017.
+The globally-known company, Microsoft, showed their tech stack examples in 2017.

-Their vision is to create a universal, automated version of stacks that can be used by anyone.
+Their vision was to create a universal, automated version of tech stacks that can be used by anyone.

-This example of a MarTech diagram was the winner of the 2018 Stacks Awards.
+This example of a martech stack diagram was the winner of the 2018 Stacks Awards.

-After Janus Henderson Group merged, they utilized their marketing tools.
+After Janus Henderson Group merged, they utilized their marketing tools to their best benefit.

-Common things for 3 systems are 4 functions:
+Common things for the 3 systems are these 4 functions:

 Marketing Technology Stack: Allocadia

-In example in 2017, Allocadia focused on mixing marketing and sales & finance into one technology stack.
+In the 2017 example, Allocadia focused on mixing marketing and sales and finance into one marketing technology stack.

 It was a unique approach that was honored among the other 57 tech-stack examples.

 The loop shows how those two departments (named Run and Do marketing) are highly connected to a company and what tools comprise their martech stack.

-Moreover, most of the tools are designed for only one function in the company.
-Except for Salesforce which is used in Run & Do Marketing.
+Finally, most of the tools are designed for only one function in the company, except for Salesforce which is used in both Run and Do Marketing.

-This digital asset management software, Aprimo, decided visualized its digital marketing stack in a continuous loop.
+The digital asset management software, Aprimo, decided to visualize its digital marketing stack in a continuous loop.

 The marketing cycle infographic is divided into 5 parts:

-6 circles of Tech Stack are closing around the company itself.
+Six circles of marketing tech stack are closing around the company itself.

-SalesForce is peppered all throughout the marketing tech stack infographic.
+SalesForce is also peppered all throughout the marketing tech stack infographic.

-Cisco’s marketing stacks from 2017 is a prime example of the importance of focusing on the customer journey.
+Cisco’s marketing stacks from 2017 are prime examples of the importance of focusing on the customer journey.

-Clearly Cisco’s tech stack is focused on engaging customers and reusing data their solutions.
+Clearly, Cisco’s marketing technology stack is focused on engaging customers and reusing data into their solutions.

-Other branches are partner, seller and date & ops which all together create a cohesive solution for this worldwide leader.
+Other branches are partner, seller, and data and ops, which all together create a cohesive solution for this worldwide leader.

 Martech Stack: Red Wing Shoes

-Red Wing Shoes‘ martech stack is a perfect example of a e-commerce and brick and mortal business that divides their processes into 3 main strategies:
+Red Wing Shoes‘ martech stack is a perfect example of how e-commerce and brick and mortar business divides their processes into 3 main strategies:

 - Ilumination of value

-Red Wing Shoes integrated tools via a flexible marketing tech that is divided into two business concepts; B2B and B2C.
+Red Wing Shoes integrated tools via a flexible marketing stack that are divided into two business concepts – B2B and B2C.

-One of their tools is Silverpop, owned by IBM, it is a platform providing email marketing, lead management, and mobile engagement.
+One of the tools used is Silverpop, owned by IBM, a platform providing email marketing, lead management, and mobile engagement.

 - Customer Data

 The connections stage is divided into segments based on the purpose of the tools (social, site, email, interactive, remarketing).
 Likewise, the content stage is divided into content creation and content optimization and scoring.

-It is interesting to notice that they do not include the Competition segment.
+It is interesting to mention that they do not include the Competition segment.

 However, the CMO of this company claims that their product is unique enough to not consider other players.

-The example below of a “journey map” is created by two circles and an infinity line that intertwine with each other.
+The example of a “journey map” by Connective DX is created by two circles and an infinity line that intertwine with each other.

-Influence, Engagement lines, and 4 main pillars are unusual ways to depict 21 tech stacks of Connective DX.
+We have to admit, Influence, Engagement lines, and the 4 main pillars are unusual ways to depict 21 tech stacks of Connective DX.

-The reader can easily follow which tools are used for which purpose and perhaps draw inspiration from this unusual marketing stack (see the bottom of the infographic).
+However, the reader can easily follow which tools are used for which purpose and perhaps draw inspiration from this unusual marketing stack (see the bottom of the infographic).

-There are 32 technology platforms used in different departments – showed by dots in this marketing tech stack example.
+There are 32 technology platforms used in the different marketing stages – showed by dots in this marketing tech stack example.

-This a clear and simple way to show how platforms are cross-functional and which tools are best to use for the specific stage.
+This is a clear and simple way to show how platforms are cross-functional and which tools are best to use for the specific stage.